 Black Friday has gained popularity in Australia in recent years, and more retailers than ever are joining the bandwagon and offering greater discounts.
 And with competition between retailers gaining momentum, we saw Black Friday go from being a single-day event prior to 2015 to being spread over an entire week in 2019.
-That didn’t change last year and we’re quite sure that’s going to be the case again in 2021.
+The Black Friday sales have been getting bigger and bigger each year in Australia, and we’re quite sure that’s going to be the case again in 2023.

 Consumers also start their Christmas shopping around the Black Friday weekend – picking up bargains in advance rather doing it all last minute at full price.
 So businesses need to capatilise on this and make sure they get their market share of the Christmas trade.

 But with so much online /Ecommerce competition, businesses really need to be on their marketing game when it comes to the Black Friday to Christmas season.
 To achieve this, e-merchants need to stand out from the intense competition, which is where a Black Friday marketing campaign comes in.

 A solid Black Friday marketing strategy will boost an e-commerce store’s visibility and place it ahead of rivals during this all-important shopping weekend.
 Developing such a strategy takes significant time and effort, so e-merchants need to plan and schedule marketing strategies well in advance.

 Even if you don’t sell normal retail goods, you can still get creative and offer your customers a discount or special offer for the Black Friday week.
 In this guide, ecommerce and online businesses will find the essentials needed to launch a successful Black Friday marketing campaign.

 When is Black Friday & Cyber Monday in 2023?